jonnor/ESC-CNN-microcontroller/report/report.md

 such as 2D convolutions, pooling and Gated Recurrent Units.
 It uses optimized fixed-point maths and SIMD (Single Instruction Multiple Data) instructions to perform 4x 8-bit operations at a time.
-This allows it to be up to 4x faster and 5x more energy efficient than floating point[@CMSISNN].
+This allows it to be up to 4x faster and 5x more energy efficient than floating point[@CMSIS-NN].

-![Low level functions provided by CMSIS-NN (light gray) for use by higher level code (light blue)[@CMSISNN]](./img/CMSIS-NN-functions.png)
+![Low level functions provided by CMSIS-NN (light gray) for use by higher level code (light blue)[@CMSIS-NN]](./img/CMSIS-NN-functions.png)

 uTensor[@uTensor] by ARM allows to run a subset of TensorFlow models on ARM Cortex-M devices, designed for use with the ARM mbed software platform[@MbedHomepage].